 Medicines to control pain

-If there is no sign of bone weakening or increased overgrowth, your healthcare provider may want to watch it over time.
-Careful follow-up with a healthcare provider to monitor bone growth may be advised.
+If there is no sign of a bone getting weak or increased overgrowth, your healthcare provider may want to watch it over time.
+Careful follow-up with a provider to keep track of bone growth may be advised.

 Key points about osteochondroma